-Are your teen girls struggling and distracted in class?
+Are your teen girls struggling with anxiety?

 Do you feel frustrated that instead of engaging at school, teen girls are preoccupied by their appearance, distracted by fall-outs with friends or the latest social media row?
-Perhaps you’re worried about the effects of unrealistic images of celebrities?
+Or you’re worried about the effects of unrealistic images of celebrities?
 And are you concerned about growing levels of self-harming, eating disorders, anxiety and depression?

 Confident Teens can help.

 We support teen girls to value and believe in themselves.
 Our empowering programmes enable girls to build self-awareness, inner confidence and bigger ambitions for themselves, so they are able to best navigate their teen years and beyond.

 A proven track record in empowering teen girls

 Girls who take part in the Confident Teens programmes better express themselves in class and with their friends, have increased body confidence, clear goals with a plan to achieve these and are empowered to make smart choices in their relationships.
 In all, they show progress at school, both personally and academically.
 Added to that, this early intervention helps to prevent mental health and other issues developing.

 We work closely with schools to address the specific challenges that their students are facing, through our Confidence workshop, SRE Day workshop or Building Resilience programme.
 Please contact us to discuss how we can support you and your students.

 “Children with higher levels of well-being have higher levels of academic achievement and are more engaged in schools” Department of Education

 95% of students said the workshops were excellent/good